 If I had to tell you only one thing about meditation, it would be this: Meditation is your personal experiment, performed in the laboratory of your own mind and body.

 As you continue, things will change.
 You start to catch the meditation current, the inward-flowing slipstream that takes the mind inward.
 You begin to experience periods of quiet, even contentment.
-You realize that meditation is actually a natural state and that it will arise on its own if you give it time.
+Finally, you realize that meditation is actually a natural state.
+It will arise on its own if you give it time.
 In addition, you discover some of the benefits of sitting for meditation—how a practice helps you hold steady in times of emotional turmoil, how creative solutions to problems present themselves naturally when you enter a certain state of quiet.

-One of the best beginning practices is simple mindfulness—paying relaxed attention to the flow of the breathing.
-Mindfulness of breath
+One of the best beginning practices is simple mindfulness—paying attention to the flow of the breathing.
+Mindfulness of breath.